t-karasova/grs-samples-python/tutorial_boosting.md

 Boosting is a powerful and convenient feature that allows you to prioritize products that match certain condition.
 To specify a condition you can use filtering expressions.

-A boosting specfication can be based on a single field condition or on multiple fields.
+A boosting specification can be based on a single field condition or on multiple fields.
 You can also combine several specifications within one boosting request.

-In this tutuorial you will see a couple of examples of products boosting, so let's get started.
+In this tutorial you will see a couple of examples of products boosting, so let's get started.

 **Time to complete**: About 4 minutes

 ## Before you begin

-To run Python code samples from this tutorial you will need to setup your virtual environment.
+To run Python code samples from this tutorial you will need to set up your virtual environment.

 Please use these commands in a terminal:
 ```bash